fl4p/fugu-mppt-firmware/README.md

 # Getting Started

+1. Build and flash the firmware
+2. Flash the configuration (provisioning)
+3. Calibrate the ADC (important for proper diode emulation)

 You can build with ESP-IDF toolchain using Arduino as a component.

 If you want to use PlatformIO, checkout `tag/pio-last`.
 The PIO build branch is currently not maintained.